pedrotgn/pyactor/doc/tutorial.rst

 .. note:: As the host is an actor itself, it has sync and async methods and can
     receive remote queries if we use its proxy.

-..note:: As said, the host is also a living actor so it could receive queries
+.. note:: As said, the host is also a living actor so it could receive queries
     remotely in the future.
 This means you can send its reference to another host, which allows to spawn remotely (remote spawns require a bit more info, see the remote tutorial).